Madhakee01/COMP-4800-Threat-Intelligence/relevant_literature/Book_Readings.md

-Notes from the chapters that i thought would be useful for my research.
+My notes from the chapters that i thought would be useful for my research.

 Chapter 1 - Overview of the Current State of Cybersecurity in the Automotive Industry